“Booksmart feels baked in sexual diversity.”

 Wilde and Booksmart’s four female screenwriters—and four female producers, out of five total—prove what great things can come from a clearly communicated vision.
 By prioritising gender representation, a feminist world the likes we seldom see in mainstream movies comes to life.
 Impressively, this is all done without skipping a comedic beat.
 The messages land because they never take themselves too seriously.
 Instead of a glaring attempt at “girl power”, the girls onscreen are just living their lives, being eccentric (Billie Lourd’s Gigi), snarky (Molly Gordon’s ‘Triple A’), or chill (Victoria Ruesga’s Ryan).
 Individuality is more empowering than pat messages or obvious stereotype reversals ever could be.

-In fact, all high school labels that were canonized in the ‘80s—the Jock, the Burnout, the Nerd, etc.—are gleefully both employed and dismantled for both male and female characters.
+In fact, all high school labels that were canonized in the ‘80s—the Jock, the Burnout, the Nerd, etc.—are gleefully dismantled for both male and female characters.
 What results is a furiously modern look at young people, as every kid in Booksmart stands on their own personality and preferences.

 Even though the film centers two white girls against a backdrop of mostly white high schoolers, Booksmart does make an effort to cast inclusively among its supporting and minor characters.